Skip to content

 Determining Foundation Depth and Elevation

 Getting the foundation depth right is also important.
 The foundation needs to be deep enough to reach stable soil layers to avoid problems like shifting due to frost or groundwater intrusion.
-At the same time, the Final Finished Elevation Level (FFEL) is carefully determined so that the home sits at the correct height on the site, accounting for zoning requirements, drainage and other topographic concerns.
+At the same time, the Finished Floor Elevation Level (FFEL) is carefully determined so that the home sits at the correct height on the site, accounting for zoning requirements, drainage and other topographic concerns.

 Considering Hydrostatic Pressure in Basements